 36 percent of millennials reported that websites are the number one place they are afraid to use a credit or debit card.
 Considering 67 percent of Millennials preferring to shop online, it’s surprising to hear that nearly 1 in 3 fear using this payment method online.

 Second to paying for items online, paying at the pump is 21 percent of Americans largest fear when using a credit or debit card.
-With new credit card skimming technology on the rise gas pumps are an easy target for scammers to steal credit card information.
+With new credit card shimming and skimming technology on the rise gas pumps are an easy target for scammers to steal credit card information.
 Americans age 18–24 and 35–44 years old are among the highest age group to report paying at the pump as their largest fear, a surprising statistic given

 As Americans spend more and more money using credit and debit cards it is important for industries to tighten down security and focus on the consumer.
 As an online business, it is crucial for the American consumer to have a checkout system that provides confidence in security.
 With 22 percent of Americans fearing debt when owning a credit card, it is also up to the consumer to keep better track of their spendings to reach financial success.